mickfuzz/makecode-platformer-101/groupCourseOverview.md

 - Challenge and Systems: how different elements interact to create challenge

 #### Set Goals
-Have a look at your map of the different Game Patterns.
-Now have a look at some of the different print outs or pages of the Game Patterns.
-There are descriptions of the patterns and details of how to add it to your platform game.
+Have a look at the list of the different Game Patterns.
+Each Game Pattern has it's own page. with descriptions of the patterns and details of how to add it to your platform game.
+For now choose 2 patterns to add to your game.
+Choose at least one that you think will be quick to implement.
-In the last part you choose 6 patterns.
-This time choose only 2 and choose ones that seem to be quite quick as we are going to try to add them to our game before the end of the session.
+We will add them to our game before the end of the session.
 Fill out the Goal Setting sheet. ( Create this sheet )

 #### Create
 See the sheet and the pages to help you make the changes.
 These are normally step by step instructions.
 Sometimes there are places where you make your own decisions.
 Think about story of the game and the characters involved.

 #### Test
 You should play your game after every change you make to see how it has changed the playing experience.
 Something on iteration.
 Something on challenge?

 #### Share with Playtesting
 Playtesting is a great way to really understand how the changes to your game make an impact on how the player experiences it.
 It is easy to get carried away with your own ideas and forget about the end player, so regular play testing keeps us in touch with what makes our game challenging and fun ot play.